ea3225/solariq-nyc/README.md

 This project was developed as part of a hackathon by a multidisciplinary team.

-My contributions focused on:
+My contributions focused on the analytical backbone of the platform, including:

-* Solar potential estimation
+- Building-level solar potential estimation
+- Rooftop area and system sizing methodology
-* Financial feasibility modeling
+- Financial feasibility modeling
-* Building screening methodology
+- Payback period analysis
+- Economic impact estimation
+- Geospatial opportunity mapping
-* Data processing and analysis
+- Data processing and screening of NYC building datasets
-* Geospatial opportunity identification

 Additional team members contributed to the model development, idea generation, user interface, demo development, and project presentation.